aws-amplify/amplify-js/docs/media/create/react-native-apps.md

 #### Utilities

-AWS Amplify comes with additional utility modules that will help you to build better React Native with local cache, notifications, and more.
+AWS Amplify comes with additional utility modules that will help you to build better React Native apps with local cache, notifications, and more.

 ### Start Building a React Native app now!